mribica/mribica.github.com/_posts/2012-11-26-fun-with-git-pre-commit.markdown

 ## Capture image from command line

-For this purpose I used streamer(Ubuntu) `streamer -c /dev/video0 -b 16 -o filename.jpeg`
+For this purpose you can use:

+- streamer (Ubuntu) `streamer -c /dev/video0 -b 16 -o filename.jpeg`
+- imagesnap (OS X) `imagesnap filename.jpg`

 ## Git Hooks, post-commit